 What do male goats eat?

 As a rule, bucks and wethers (castrated males) should not have grain because it can cause urinary stones.
 (Goat “feeds” are made of grain.)
 During breeding season, however, some bucks may lose quite a bit of weight because they are fighting with each other, breeding does, and not taking the time to eat much.
 If you have a buck that’s losing a lot of weight, you can give him some goat feed for a short time to get him back into condition.
 You should not feed individual or mixed grains, such as corn, oats, barley, etc because they are high in fat and carbohydrates and low in protein, so they are not that nutritious.

 Wethers are especially easy keepers, and it’s easy to kill them with kindness.
 Since they are not growing babies or producing milk or sperm, they have a pretty easy life.
-They do well on pasture, browse, and a good grass hay.
+They do well on pasture, browse, and a good grass hay after they have reached about 50% of their adult weight, which usually happens between 6 and 12 months of age.
+These ages are just a guideline.
+Size is the most important factor as some goats can be small for their age if they had a serious parasite challenge as a young kid.
+On the flip side, they can grow much faster if they mother was a bucket busting milker.

-Alfalfa is too rich for male goats after about six to twelve months when their growth rate slows down, and it can lead to a zinc deficiency because of the high calcium content.
+Alfalfa is too rich for male goats after 6 to 12 months when their growth rate slows down, and it can lead to a zinc deficiency because of the high calcium content.
+Calcium is a zinc antagonist, which means that it can bind with the zinc making it unavailable for the goat to absorb, even if the goat is consuming enough zinc.

 What do female goats eat?